-- •Explore district specific issues/outbreaks. - •Examine the drivers of Covid transmission. - •Generate population specific mitigations and solutions, and - Problem solving across all sectors.
+- Explore district specific issues/outbreaks

+- Examine the drivers of Covid transmission

+- Generate population specific mitigations and solutions

+- Problem solving across all sectors

-Escalation of issues, where required, was to the to the Health Protection Board/LRF/SCG/TCG with key actions being highlighted.
+Escalation of issues where required was to the to the Health Protection Board/Local Resilience Forum/Strategic Co-ordination Group/Tactical Co-ordination Group, with key actions being highlighted.
 Significant community engagement work was undertaken, including a vaccine hesitancy survey.

-We had a team of Covid Advisors working within the district in order to offer support to businesses and the community.
+We had a team of Covid Advisors working within the District to offer support to businesses and the community.
 We provided operative support including marshalling and car parking at testing sites.

-We worked with our Housing provider BDHT to ensure no one was sleeping rough and helped establish and supported the County Council's Here to Help initiative.
+We worked with our Housing provider, Bromsgrove District Housing Trust (BDHT), to ensure no one was sleeping rough and helped establish and support the County Council's Here to Help initiative.
 This included facilitating staff to be able to volunteer into job roles to support the community, such as door knocking vulnerable residents.

-Undertaking a significant amount of work in a short period of time to enable the majority of the council's workforce to work from home effectively - allowing us to put plans in place to transition to agile working.
+Undertaking a significant amount of work in a short period of time to enable the majority of the Council's workforce to work from home effectively - allowing us to put plans in place to transition to agile working.
 Obviously, some services such as refuse collection, remained "face to face" but this hybrid approach has ensured that:

-works to convert offices to safe operating environments.

-• We were able to support the most vulnerable in our society, the business community, and the voluntary sector through our partnership networks and administering grant funding.

-•Democracy and decision making was enabled to continue by implementing virtual meetings as quickly as possible and then transitioning to face to face meetings when the legislation changed.

-• We could formalise and deliver a comprehensive Recovery and Restoration plan for the Council.

-• We could work closely with Health colleagues to set up a testing centre at Stourbridge Road and a mass vaccination centre at the Artrix.

-• Major Communications and media messaging campaigns were delivered about the pandemic and encouraging vaccine uptake (internal and external).

-• Pop up vaccination centres could be facilitated

-• The test track and trace function (WRS) was delivered effectively to the public.

-• We secured funding to develop the ABCD approach and model and to enhance youth work provision in the Districts.

-• We kept Waste Crews working whilst the world around them stopped, with detailed Risk Management based on National Guidance and influencing Industry Guidance, utilised staff from across Environmental Services to keep waste services running in the face of significant sickness absence and arranged funding for more HGV drivers to be trained to build resilience in the service.

-•The arrangements with our commercial waste customers were flexed to reflect how they were having to deal with Covid.

-•Considering the importance of recreation space during the lockdown periods, we changed cleansing maintenance to reflect significant changes in behaviour and increase usage of these assets.
-This included the installation of public sanitisers across the District. •The Stores team procured PPE and sanitiser to keep the authority operating when other areas were unable to locate supplies.
+- The majority of Council services continued to work as normal or were returned to normality as soon as we were able.
+This included works to convert offices to safe operating environments - We were able to support the most vulnerable in our society, the business community, and the voluntary sector through our partnership networks and administering grant funding - Democracy and decision making was enabled to continue by implementing virtual meetings as quickly as possible and then transitioning to face to face meetings when the legislation changed - We could formalise and deliver a comprehensive Recovery and Restoration plan for the Council - We could work closely with Health colleagues to set up a testing centre at Stourbridge Road and a mass vaccination centre at the Artrix - Major Communications and media messaging campaigns were delivered about the pandemic and encouraging vaccine uptake (internal and external) - Pop up vaccination centres could be facilitated - The test track and trace function (WRS) was delivered effectively to the public - We secured funding to develop the ABCD approach and model and to enhance youth work provision in the Districts - We kept Waste Crews working whilst the world around them stopped, with detailed Risk Management based on National Guidance and influencing Industry Guidance.
+We utilised staff from across Environmental Services to keep waste service running in the face of significant sickness absence and arranged funding for more HGV drivers to be trained to build resilience in the service. - The arrangements with our commercial waste customers were flexed to reflect how they were having to deal with Covid - Considering the importance of recreation space during the lockdown periods, we changed cleansing maintenance to reflect significant changes in behaviour and increase usage of these assets.
+This included the installation of public sanitisers across the District - The Stores team procured PPE and sanitisers to keep the Authority operating when other areas were unable to locate supplies

-Our staff were the key resource in the new delivery cycle.
+Our staff were the key resource in new delivery cycle.
 We ensured their wellbeing by: